2 men to be cleared in 1965 assassination of Malcolm X

 “I need to be exonerated,” Islam said in a 2008 talk at a Harlem bookstore.
 “I had to walk 22 years in prison.”

-The Manhattan district attorney's office publicly acknowledged it was considering reopening the case after Netflix aired the documentary series "Who Killed Malcom X?" last year.
+The Manhattan District Attorney’s Office publicly acknowledged it was considering reopening the case after Netflix aired the documentary series “Who Killed Malcolm X?” last year.
 The series explored a theory by scholars that the two men were innocent and that some of the real killers had escaped.